simple-last-fm-scrobbler/sls/README.md

 Credits
 -------

-All of the code is open source, and as of 2010-04-27 lincesed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0) (it was previously GPLv3).
+All of the code is open source, released under GPLv3.
-**I've not yet removed the refernces to GPL from the source code**.
+My wish is to release it under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0), but it still contains thirdy-party code licensed under GPL.

  * Almost all of the code is written by me, so: Copyright 2009-2012 Adam Renberg.
  * A small MD5 utilities class seems to be written by many people,